-The Albertina’s exhibition takes you across decades’ worth of creative evolution, from Rainer’s early overpainting of photographs and “face farces”, through, for example, the crosses of the late 20th century, and all the way up to his most recent work.
+The Albertina’s exhibition takes you across decades’ worth of creative evolution, from Rainer’s early overpainting of photographs and “face farces”, through the crosses of the late 20th century, and all the way up to his most recent work.
 The tribute draws on the museum’s own extensive collection of almost 300 of Rainer’s works.

 Dates and tickets

-A standard entrance ticket or a Vienna Pass gets you into the museum and, therefore, into the exhibition.
+A standard entrance ticket or a Vienna Pass gets you into the museum and exhibition.

 How to get to the exhibition

 Discover travel tips for the Albertina here.
 It’s not hard to find if you’re visiting the old town area.
 The museum borders the Hofburg Palace complex and sits opposite the State Opera House, so it’s right in the middle of tourist territory.

 Address: Albertinaplatz 1, 1010 Vienna